smitelli/scottsmitelli.com/src/content/articles/you-dont-have-to/index.md

 I dunno, man.
 I don't think I see it.

 Another metric that I thought we as a species had outgrown are measurements that focus on **lines of code** (LoC).
 This is a measure of exactly what it sounds like---the number of lines of program code you can scroll through on the screen.
-We've been trying for decades to finally eradicate this profoundly stupid measure of programmer productivity, and now it's back.
+We've been trying for decades to finally eradicate this profoundly stupid measure of engineering productivity, and now it's back.
 Hooray, LLMs can poop out more LoC than humans can.
 Work harder, not smarter, I guess.

 If you're working on a software project and you find that the requirements call for there to be 25 whoozits on the main page of the app, there are (broadly) two ways to achieve that: